somedatapacket/docs.humio.com/content/operation/installation/authentication.md

 ## Single User {#single-user}
 Single user authentication is an easy way to get started with Humio, but with added security compared to the no-authentication mode, in that you need a password to login to Humio.
-The login user is _developer_.
+The login username is `developer`.

 {{% notice note %}}
-Be adviced that the password is stored in clear-text in the Humio configuration file and thus anybody with read-permissions to that file will have access to the password.
+Be adviced that the **password is stored in clear-text in the Humio configuration file** and thus anybody with read-permissions to that file will have access to the password.
 The single user authentication method is meant as a quick way to get started, but for productions systems you should use some of the multi-user authentication methods.